polyswarmer/documentation/_i18n/en-US/_docs/joining-the-market.md

 ## API Keys

 In order to protect themselves from griefing / Denial of Service (DoS), Communities may elect to issue their members API keys and apply rate limits to these keys.
-Origin is one such community, but API keys are available to everyone.
+Epoch is one such community, but API keys are available to everyone.

-To obtain your Origin API key, sign up on [PolySwarm Portal](https://polyswarm.network/), click your name in the top right corner and select Account.
+To obtain your Epoch API key, sign up on [PolySwarm Portal](https://polyswarm.network/), click your name in the top right corner and select Account.
-Your Origin API key will be displayed in your Profile.
+Your Epoch API key will be displayed in your Profile.

 ### API Key Usage in `polyswarm-client`-Based Engines